tensorflow/model-card-toolkit/README.md

 ## Automatic Model Card Generation

 If your machine learning pipeline uses the [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) platform or [ML Metadata](https://www.tensorflow.org/tfx/guide/mlmd), you can automate model card generation.
-See [this demo notebook](model_card_toolkit/documentation/examples/MLMD_Model_Card_Toolkit_Demo.ipynb) for a demonstration of how to integrate the MCT into your pipeline.
+See `documentation/examples/MLMD_Model_Card_Toolkit_Demo.ipynb` for a demonstration of how to integrate the MCT into your pipeline.

 ## Schema